 Independent Study is permitted only in the D.Min. program.
-It differs from Directed Study in that meetings with supervising faculty are required only at the beginning and end of the project.
+It differs from directed study in that meetings with supervising faculty are required only at the beginning and end of the project.
+All D.Min. independent study courses are three credits.
 Forms for applying for independent study can be obtained from the D.Min.
 Office.
 Similar restrictions as published above also apply.